Get Free Blueprint →

 Out.

 Your foundation is built.
 Now comes the work.
 Coaches are not always going to find your athlete.
-Phase 2 is about getting in front of the right programs — through email, highlight reels, questionnaires, ID camps, and social media — before anyone else does.
+Phase 2 is about getting in front of the right programs — through email, highlight reel editors, questionnaires, ID camps, and social media — before anyone else does.

 Most families wait for coaches to reach out first.
 That is not how this works.
 The athletes who get recruited are the ones whose families took action early, stayed visible, and put their athlete in front of coaches repeatedly and professionally.